schlessinger-lab/pyvol/docs/source/install.rst

 Updating
 --------

-PyVOL can be updated through the PyMOL GUI simply by clicking `Check for Updates` under the settings tab and subsequently clicking `Update PyVOL` if an update has been identified.
+PyVOL can be updated through the PyMOL GUI simply by navigating :menuselection:`PyVOL --> Settings -->` :guilabel:`Check for Updates`.
+This queries the PyPI server to detect if an update is available.
+If an update is available for download, the same button becomes :guilabel:`Update PyVOL` and will update the back-end.
 The new version of the PyVOL back-end will notify you if it expects an updated GUI.
-If the GUI also needs to be updated, uninstall the `pyvol_gui` using the first tab of the plugin manager and then install the updated GUI using the second tab to install the `basic installer zip file <https://github.com/schlessingerlab/pyvol/blob/master/installers/pyvol-installer.zip>`_
+If the GUI also needs to be updated, uninstall the `pyvol_gui` using :menuselection:`Plugins --> Plugin Manager --> Installed Plugins --> pyvol_gui x.x.x -->` :guilabel:`Uninstall`.
+Restart PyMOL, download the updated GUI from :download:`github <https://github.com/schlessingerlab/pyvol/blob/master/installers/pyvol-installer.zip>`, and install the updated GUI as described above.

 Alternatively, PyVOL can be manually updated via the command line: